Bobby Byrne (musician): Death

 Byrne died on November 25, 2006, in Irvine, California at the age of 88.
 His wife, Marilyn, said he had suffered a stroke and had been suffering from Alzheimer's disease.

 Style

 Byrne closely modelled his playing after Tommy Dorsey.
 In the Jimmy Dorsey outfit, Byrne was comfortable playing either sweet or hot.
 His jazz solos were considered ahead of their time by Gunther Schuller, and Bill Simon considered his embellishments on slow numbers to be "breathtaking".
 He was an extreme perfectionist, which was sometimes given as the reason why his 1940s band was never very successful.
 He overworked himself and his band, even after suffering appendicitis in 1940.
 A 1942 review praised his "clean, solid swing" but found his song introductions to be too lengthy.
-Although known for his perfectionism, he was also known for being very affabile.
+Although known for his perfectionism, he was also recognised as being very affable.